-With the EU General Data Protection Regulation coming into play in the next 12 months, there is no better time to ensure your business data is safely backed up and sufficiently protected from cyber attacks such as malware as well as fires, flooding and theft.
+Now that the EU’s General Data Protection Regulation is now in play, there is no better time to ensure your business data is safely backed up and sufficiently protected from cyber attacks such as Malware as well as fires, flooding and theft.

 Whilst even with enhanced security protection in place, it’s impossible to fully protect a server.
 Which is why sufficient and secure server backup is critical, we explore the four main types below;

 What are the four main types of data backup?

 1: Local backup of server without drive rotation

 What is it?
 A physical device in your office without additional drives.

 Pros: Quick recovery of data in the event of single file loss or entire server being encrypted by Malware.

 Cons: If you suffer a catastrophic event that destroys the server and local backup such as fire or flood, all your data on this device will become compromised.